bplmaps/lmec-main-site/content/research/fellowships.md

 - research/research-fellows

 ---
-> We are a participating institution in the New England Regional Fellowship Consortium.
-To apply for a 2022-23 fellowship, [visit the NERFC site](https://www.masshist.org/fellowships/nerfc "NERFC Fellowship Application").
+{{< alert-box type="success" icon="fas fa-calendar" title="NERFC Research Fellowships" >}} We are a participating institution in the New England Regional Fellowship Consortium.
+To apply for a 2022-23 fellowship, [visit the NERFC site](https://www.masshist.org/fellowships/nerfc "NERFC Fellowship Application"). {{< /alert-box >}}

 ## Public Research Fellow Program